 - Equal Employment Opportunity

-Contractor shall not discriminate against any employee or applicant for employment on any basis prohibited by law.
-Contractor shall provide equal opportunity in all employment practices.
-Contractor agrees to be bound by the City of San Diego Equal Opportunity Ordinance .
+The contractor shall not discriminate against any employee or applicant for employment on any basis prohibited by law.
+The contractor shall provide equal opportunity in all employment practices.
+The contractor agrees to be bound by the City of San Diego Equal Opportunity Ordinance (PDF).